 Favorite fried sweet dumplings, one round ball that is, usually, dunked in simple syrup.
 Crunchy on the outside, soft and fluffy inside.
-A wildly popular golden nuggets street dessert.
+A widely popular golden nuggets street dessert.

-Learn how to make lokoumades with step by step photos and a quick video tutorial so you’ll master it in no time!
+Learn how to make Lokma with step by step photos and a quick video tutorial so you’ll master it in no time!